-This Manual was updated January 2022 for a Virtual Fair.
-If you find errors in this manual, please email webmaster@wwsef.ca
+This Manual was updated June 2025.
+If you find errors in this manual, email webmaster@wwsef.ca

 Introduction

 The Waterloo-Wellington Science and Engineering Fair is a non-profit registered charity that operates the regional science fair.
 We are affiliated with Youth Science Canada and send some of our best projects to the Canada-Wide Science Fair.
 After participating in a CWSF, exhibitors who are in High School can apply to participate in the International Science and Engineering Fair (ISEF).
 Over the past years, several of our students have been part of Team Canada at the ISEF.